• Skip to primary navigation

 • Onion and Garlic Are on the list of foods that contain prebiotics.
 Prebiotics are good for gut health.

-Four process shots showing steps to make Veggie Lentil Soup in a Dutch Oven.
+Four pictures showing how to make Carrot and Lentil Soup in one pot.

 Recipe Variations